May Day: World’s workers rally, France sees pension anger

 Across France, thousands marched in what unions hope are the country's biggest May Day demonstrations in years, mobilized against President Emmanuel Macron's recent move to raise the retirement age from 62 to 64.
 Organizers see the pension reform as a threat to hard-fought worker rights, while Macron argues it's economically necessary as the population ages.

-The monthslong protest movement shows “workers’ hope to be treated differently,” Laurent Berger, head of the influential moderate union CFDT, said at the Paris march Monday.

-While marchers appeared largely peaceful, police detained 22 people in Paris and dispersed protesters in Lyon with tear gas after troublemakers smashed bank windows and other property.
-French police have come under fire for using drones to film disruptions on Monday in some cities.
+While marchers were largely peaceful, groups of extremist protesters shattered windows of stores and banks in Paris, drawing tear gas from rows of riot police.
+One was filmed dismantling a surveillance camera, and French police deployed drones exceptionally to film unrest, a move that has raised concerns among privacy defenders and activist groups.
+Paris police detained 30 people, and clashes were reported in Lyon and Nantes.

-Union members marched from Calais in the north to Toulouse in the south, joined by environmental activists and other groups fighting for economic justice, or just expressing anger at Macron and what is seen as his out-of-touch, pro-business leadership.
+French union members were joined by labor activists from other countries, environmental activists and other groups fighting for economic justice, or just expressing anger at Macron and what is seen as his out-of-touch, pro-business leadership.
 Activists opposed to the 2024 Paris Olympics and their impact on society and the environment also demonstrated.

 In Turkey, police prevented a group of demonstrators from reaching Istanbul’s main square, Taksim, and detained around a dozen protesters, the independent television station Sozcu reported.
 Journalists trying to film demonstrators being forcibly moved into police vans were also pushed back or detained.

-The square has symbolic importance for Turkey’s trade unions after unknown gunmen opened fire on people celebrating May Day at Taksim in 1977, causing a stampede.
-Dozens were killed.
+The square has symbolic importance for Turkey’s trade unions after unknown gunmen opened fire on people celebrating May Day at Taksim in 1977, causing a stampede that killed dozens.
 President Recep Tayyip Erdogan’s government has declared Taksim off-limits to demonstrations, though small groups were allowed to enter Taksim to lay wreaths at a monument there.

 More than 70 marches were held across Spain, led by the country’s powerful unions, who warned of “social conflict” if low salaries compared to the EU average don't rise in line with inflation.
 They also praised incentives to move Spain to a four-day working week.

-Blue-collar workers led the protests, but white-collar professionals were also making demands in a country that stills bears the scars of previous recessions, and where the working day is traditionally long.
+Blue-collar workers led the protests, but white-collar professionals were also making demands in a country that stills bears the scars of previous recessions.

 The Illustrious College of Lawyers of Madrid urged reforms of historic laws that require them to be on call 365 days of the year, regardless of the death of family members or medical emergencies.
 In the last few years, lawyers have tweeted images of themselves working from hospital beds on IV drips to illustrate the problem.